Gas credit card: Your secret weapon against rising fuel prices

 Monitor your spending and rewards

+Just remember: choose based on your habits, avoid interest, and stack rewards whenever possible.
 Want a suggestion?
 Also read our content on how to rebuild your emergency savings fund!